On the Subject of Multiverse Synchronization

 • To get the Solve Key, use the table on the next page for each character in both parts.
 Use the rows for the first part, and columns for the second part.

-• With your 6 digit key, modulo it by the total number of modules on the bomb minus 7.
+• Otherwise, get your 6 digit key, modulo it by the total number of modules on the bomb minus 7.
 The obtained number is the number of solved modules to set the timer.

 ABCDEFGHIJKLM NOPQRSTUVWXYZ